dr0pthedoge/python-bitcoinlib/README.md

 # python-bitcoinlib
+This is a litecoin fork of python-bitcoinlib, donations are appreciated but not required :)
+1mCYTKZcBgNi4JjKDPyofwpk7JcyD1sXg

 This Python2/3 library provides an easy interface to the bitcoin data structures and protocol.
 The approach is low-level and "ground up", with a